 Southwest Airlines recently introduced a new fare category called Wanna Get Away Plus.
 It is one step above the most restricted Wanna Get Away fare category for flight credits (a.k.a travel funds).

-In this post, I'll talk about the new Wanna Get Away Plus benefits and, more importantly, walk you through how to transfer your existing Southwest travel funds to another person by utilizing the Wanna Get Away Plus trick.
+In this post, I’ll talk about the new Wanna Get Away Plus benefits and, more importantly, walk you through how to transfer your existing Southwest travel funds to another person using the Wanna Get Away Plus trick.

 Photo Credit: Southwest Airlines